sscott11895/Elections-College-Enrollment-Economy/README.md

+## Exploring Relationships Between Voter Turnout, College Enrollment, and the Economy

+# Authors: Olivia Gunther, Sarah Lueling, & Sarah Scott
-# Data and Programming for Public Policy II - Python Programming
+# Created Autumn 2022 for Data and Programming for Public Policy II - Python Programming Final Project
-# PPHA 30538

-## Final Project: Reproducible Research
-## Autumn 2022
-## Authors: Olivia Gunther, Sarah Lueling, & Sarah Scott
-## Final Github Repo Name: final-project-college-enrollment-political-parties

-Our project idea was inspired by the recent midterm elections and the current state of the U.S. economy.
+Our project idea was inspired by the 2022 midterm elections and the current state of the U.S. economy.
 In summer and fall of 2022, against the backdrop of a looming recession, many political campaigns focused on Get Out The Vote efforts among college-aged students.
 For our research project, we asked: How do economic measures (specifically GDP,